epoupon/lms/INSTALL.md

 ```
 If you use nginx as a reverse proxy, you can simply replace `location /` with `location /newroot/` to achieve the same result.
 ## Reverse proxy settings
 _LMS_ is shipped with an embedded web server, but it is recommended to deploy behind a reverse proxy.
-You have to set the _behind-reverse-proxy_ option to _true_ in the `lms.conf` configuration file.
+You have to set the `behind-reverse-proxy` option to _true_ in the `lms.conf` configuration file and to adjust the trusted proxy list in `trusted-proxies` option.

+__Note__: when running in a docker environment, you have to trust the docker gateway IP (which is `172.17.0.1` by default)

 Here is an example to make _LMS_ properly work on _myserver.org_ using _nginx_:
 ```
 server {